A heat-sealing iron is the only specialized tool you’ll need to make a DIY Packraft. (Learn about the DIY Packraft heat-sealing technique here.)

 I have tried several other heat-sealing devices.
 First, the tools I have used that work are, in order of preference from most preferred at the top to least preferred at the bottom:

-- Coverite Black Baron Heat Sealing Iron
+- Coverite Black Baron Heat Sealing Iron (works out of the box, and works even better with simple modifications)

 - Clover Mini Iron II (only the North American version works)